Oliver-T-Joseph/FlowState-AI/README.md

-None selected

-Skip to content
-Using University of Dayton Mail with screen readers

-5 of 10,900
-IBM Challenge
-Inbox

-Allison Estes
-Attachments
-12:43 PM (3 hours ago)
-to me

-Hi Oliver,

-Here is the README and demo script that IBM Bob helped me create.
-Please let me know what you think of it and what needs to be changed.
-Thanks!

-Best,

-Allie

---
-Allie Estes
-University of Dayton Class of 2029
-School of Business Administration | Accounting & MIS Hanley Center for ESG Investing | Healthcare Analyst Delta Sigma Pi | VP of Professional
-Women in Business | Recruitment Director estesa6@udayton.edu | (614)-802-7933
- 2 Attachments
-  •  Scanned by Gmail

 # Creative Task Coach

 > An AI-powered web app that helps creative professionals decide what to work on — and how to begin.